Kevinobote/Computational-Techniques-in-Data-Science/ReadMe.md

 - **Computer Science:** Graph algorithms, Monte Carlo methods

 Random walks lay the foundation for advanced stochastic processes like Markov chains, which model systems where the next state depends only on the current state.

+# Week 3: Linear Programming

+## Introduction
+Linear programming (LP) is a mathematical method for determining the best outcome in a given mathematical model whose requirements are represented by linear relationships.
+It is widely used in various fields such as economics, business, engineering, and military applications.

+## Key Concepts

+### Objective Function
+The objective function is the function that needs to be optimized (maximized or minimized).
+In LP, it is a linear function of the decision variables.

+### Constraints
+Constraints are the restrictions or limitations on the decision variables.
+They are also linear functions in LP.

+### Decision Variables
+These are the variables that decision-makers will decide the values of in order to achieve the best outcome.

+## Example Applications

+### 1. Diet Optimization
+A person needs at least 2000 calories and 50g protein daily.
+The goal is to minimize the cost of food while meeting these nutritional requirements.

+- **Food A**: 500 calories, 30g protein, $3/unit.
+- **Food B**: 700 calories, 20g protein, $5/unit.